Gale (singer)

-Carolina Isabel Colón Juarbe (born May 16, 1993), better known by her stage name Gale (pronounced gah-leh; stylized as GALE), is a Puerto Rican singer, songwriter and actress, best known for her song "Levántate", which was selected as the official song of the 2017 CONCACAF Gold Cup in Spanish by the American Spanish-language broadcast television network Univision.
+Carolina Isabel Colón Juarbe (born May 16, 1993), better known by her stage name Gale (pronounced gah-leh; stylized as GALE), is a Puerto Rican singer, best known for her song "Levántate", which was selected as the official song of the 2017 CONCACAF Gold Cup in Spanish by the American Spanish-language broadcast television network Univision.

 Early life and career

 Gale was born in Arecibo, Puerto Rico on May 16, 1993, to a family of musicians.
 Her grandfather played the cuatro and her father is a musician and guitarist.
 Growing up, Gale was certain that singing and songwriting was going to be her profession in life.
 As a child, she imitated Christina Aguilera, Selena, and Shakira, who are some of her early musical influences, and wrote her first song at the age of 8 titled "Amor Sincero".

 At the age of 12, Gale and her mother move to San Juan where she began to receive formal musical education at the Escuela Libre de Música, an academic and music school from Puerto Rico, where she specialized in guitar and classical singing and was a member of the school choir.
 Gale also took private lessons with locally renowned vocal coach Hilda Ramos.

 During her high-school years, she begins to train in musical theatre as a member of the Black Box Theatre Workshop in Puerto Rico, later participating in the musical plays Rent, Spring Awakening, Contratiempo, and Viva Julia de Burgos.
 Musical theatre contributed to her stage presence and artistic development.

 During her college years, Gale began posting covers on her YouTube channel and singing at local gigs and festivals in Puerto Rico.
 One of her covers was for "Que No" a song by Puerto Rican singer Pedro Capó who, after seeing the cover, invited Gale to sing with him at one of his concerts.
 Gale later won a contest to sing with Draco Rosa in front of a sold-out crowd at the Coliseo de Puerto Rico.